hantsy/jakartaee-mvc-sample/docs/guide.md

 The `@Controller` can be placed on the classes or methods, if it is on the classes, all methods can be used to handling requests from/for views.

 The `Models` is a helper bean to organize the models that be put into the view, which is very similar with `ModelMap` in Spring MVC.
-Any CDI compatible scoped beans can be used as models in MVC.
+Any CDI compatible beans can be used as models in MVC.

 Like Spring MVC, Eclipse Krazo also provides a [HiddenMethodFilter](https://github.com/eclipse-ee4j/krazo/blob/master/core/src/main/java/org/eclipse/krazo/forms/HiddenMethodFilter.java) to delegate form post handling to `PUT`, `PATCHP`, `DELETE` methods in the controller.
-Just need to add a hidden field `_method` in the form in the view.
+Just need to add a hidden field named `_method` in the form in the view.

 The `AlertMessage` is a `RedirectScope` bean, similar with `Flash` scoped models in other framework which can be alive in the `Post-Redirect-Get` lifecycle.
 It is very useful to send feedback messages to client.